kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 TL;DR: Yes, it's possible.

-Yes, it's possible if you are confident that for the same key (the execution in this case), you have only one process that can write.
-Suppose you see this warning in the console `Detected out-of-order KTable update for execution at offset 10, partition 7.`.
-In that case, you have more than one process for the same key, which can lead to unexpected behavior (like overwriting previous values).
+Yes, it's possible if you are confident that for the same key (the execution in this ), you have only one process that can write.
+If you see this warning in the console `Detected out-of-order KTable update for execution at offset 10, partition 7.`, you likely have more than one process for the same key, which can lead to unexpected behavior (like overwriting previous values).

 Imagine a topology with the topic as the source, some branching logic, and two different processes writing to the same destinations:
 ```java